| 1 | Ethiopian mountain adder |

 Maximum length: 320cm.

 Forest cobras are abundant in high altitude forest reserves, and can be locally common, making it inevitable that they block people’s way forward on hiking trails.
 When they raise their chest and hiss with an unbroken stare, it’s like they know exactly what they’re doing.
-The forest cobra has taken control of the path, and it won’t let anyone walk down it as long as they live.
+The forest cobra has taken control of the path, and it won’t allow anyone access as long as it lives.

-The one advantage with this species, and all cobras, is that they’re so restless and energetic.
+The one advantage with this species, and all cobras, is that it’s so restless and energetic.
 Unlike an Ethiopian mountain adder, the forest cobra probably won’t settle down in one place for hours.
-They’re more likely to lose patience and blast off into the undergrowth again, allowing you safe passage down your scenic hiking path.
+It’s more likely to lose patience and blast off into the undergrowth again, allowing you safe passage down your scenic hiking path.

 This species ranges from Ghana in the west to DRC in the east.
-One place they inhabit is Nigeria’s Gashaka Gumti National Park, home to Chappal Waddi, the country’s highest mountain (2419 metres).
+One confirmed location is Nigeria’s Gashaka Gumti National Park, home to Chappal Waddi, the country’s highest mountain (2419 metres).

 | 6 | Andean pitviper |